elementor/elementor-developers-docs/src/context-menu/context-menu-groups.md

 # Context Menu Groups

 The context menu popup is organized by groups.
 Each item in the group is called an action.
-Elementor context menu has several groups.
+Each context menu has several groups.
+All the groups are visually divided with a separator.
 The groups are displayed only if they have at least one action.
-For example, "Add" group displayed on empty columns, and allow the user to add new columns.

 ## Group Object